frankgh/GCP/README.md

 # Deploying a MapR cluster on Google Cloud Platform

-(updated on 4/19/2018 by James Sun, MapR Technologies)
+(updated on 1/4/2019 by Francisco Guerrero, Pivotal)

-1. Scripts that install a demo five node MapR cluster (version 6.0.1 and MEP version 5.0.0) on Google Cloud Platform in us-east1 region)
+1. Scripts that install a demo single node MapR cluster (version 5.2.2 and MEP version 5.0.0) on Google Cloud Platform in us-central1 region)

    The scripts can be customized to fit your own specific GCP environment needs

 2. Each node is based on machine type: n1-standard-16, with 3 x 120GB SSDs per node as data drives

-   Make sure you have enough CPU/DISKS quotas on us-east1 region vCPUs >= 80, DISKs >= 1800GB
+   Make sure you have enough CPU/DISKS quotas on us-central1 region vCPUs >= 80, DISKs >= 1800GB

 3. Prerequisites: